 When using maximum bid, how much you set your bid for depends on how much you’re willing to pay for a billable action.
 Think about how much a certain objective will be worth to you over the lifetime of your relationship with that person.

 We provide bid guidance within the campaign setup form, which shows ranges of what others are bidding.
 This will help you set your bid according to how competitive you’d like your campaign to be within the auction.
 A suggested bid will appear next to the maximum bid when you enter your campaign budget, daily budget, and campaign start/end dates.
 If you change your campaign budget or daily budget, the suggested bid will update accordingly.
 Until you enter a maximum bid yourself, the maximum bid will automatically be filled in with the mid-point of the bid guidance.

 Does bid guidance guarantee I can deliver my full budget?Arrow down icon

 Our bid guidance is an educated recommendation based on our internal algorithms.
 While they will help you bid more effectively, we cannot guarantee that your campaign will deliver in full or that you will spend through your daily budget.

-If you would like to consistently spend through your desired daily budgets, we recommend selecting the automatic bid pricing option.
-Since the bid is optimized for a given campaign objective and budget on the advertiser’s behalf, you are more likely to spend through your configured daily budget.
+If you would like to consistently spend through your desired daily budgets, we recommend selecting the automatic bid type.
+Since it's optimized for a given campaign objective and budget on the advertiser’s behalf, you're more likely to spend through your configured daily budget.